ghiscoding/excel-builder-vanilla/docs/inserting-pictures.md

 - One-cell anchors - specify which cell the picture starts, and the width/height of the image.
 - Absolute anchors - specify the offset of the image, and the width/height of the image.

 OpenXML Drawings have an odd (understandable, but still odd) positioning system.
-Use the pixelsToEMUs method available in the Positioning.js to turn a pixel amount into EMU's, which is what is needed for any offset specification.
+Use the `pixelsToEMUs` method available in the `Positioning.js` to turn a pixel amount into EMU's, which is what is needed for any offset specification.

-> **Note** Please note that pictures **must be provided as `base64` format**, you can look on the internet on how to do that or if you're using ViteJS then look at the Vite loader plugin at the end of this document.
+> **Note** Please note that pictures **must be provided as `base64` format**, you can look on the internet on how to do that or if you're using ViteJS then scroll to the end of this document to see a code example of a custom Vite loader plugin.

 ```ts
 import { Drawings, ExcelBuilder, Picture, Positioning } from 'excel-builder-vanilla';